top of page

 BSL deserves accuracy and respect.

-Innovation and linguistic integrity must move forward together.
+Innovation and linguistic integrity must move forward together—with Deaf expertise at the centre.

 Disclaimer: This article discusses general issues in AI-generated sign language and does not refer to any specific organisation or product.